The CO2 Performance Ladder: the sustainability tool to reduce our CO2 footprint.

 FORWARD

-In 2021, a new EMP (3.B.2_1 Energy Management Action Plan) for the period 2021 - 2023, with which we will implement the new strategy.
-The method of communication regarding our footprint, the objectives for the coming year, the retained and implemented actions and reduction measures are described in our communication plan.
+Every year, a new energy assessment report (2.A.3) drawn up, which we will use to implement the new strategy.
+The way we communicate about our footprint, the objectives for the coming year, the actions and reduction measures that have been decided upon and implemented are described in our communication plan.

 Through our innovation cell, we continue to actively search for solutions that support our sustainability strategy in the coming years to achieve further CO2 reduction and circularity.
 Be sure to check out our blogs as well as our posts on LinkedIn to inform you how we can do our part and also reduce your carbon footprint.